 Promoted Fanboy: Many of the contributors were already fans of the website and featured on Transmission Awesome's (Rollo T also being an example of this trope) Awesome Blog of the Week segment before being picked up.

 Romance on the Set: Several contributors have gotten together over the past few years.
-Lindsay and Todd (although they late broke up, they remain very good friends), and Allison and Phelan, are the most prominent examples.
-Paul and Elisa got married on October 2013, and are now parents of a child.
-Dominic Smith and Heather "Calluna" McDonald also met and fell in love through their association with the site.
+Lindsay and Todd (although they later broke up, they remain very good friends), and Allison and Phelan, are the most prominent examples.
+Nash and Jacob (then known as Hope) also dated but have since broken up.
+Paul and Elisa got married on October 2013, and now have two children.
+Dominic Smith and Heather "Calluna" McDonald also met and fell in love through their association with the site, though they broke up in early 2020.

 Saved from Development Hell: Blistered Thumbs, after spending more than a year with plans for a site, launched in the early hours of November 7, 2010.
 However, after 3 years of operation, it closed in January 2014.
 All of their contributors were moved to the TGWTG website.